webplatform/docs/concepts/programming/variables_in_javascript/index.md

 {{API_Name}}
 {{Summary_Section}}
 {{Concept_Page
+|Content=
-|Content=This chapter discusses values that JavaScript recognizes and describes the fundamental building blocks of JavaScript expressions: variables, constants, and literals.
+This chapter discusses values that JavaScript recognizes and describes the fundamental building blocks of JavaScript expressions: variables, constants, and literals.

 h2.
 Values

 JavaScript recognizes the following types of values:

-* [Numbers|/en-US/docs/JavaScript/Reference/Global_Objects/Number], such as 42 or 3.14159
+* [Numbers{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/Number], such as 42 or 3.14159
-* [Logical (Boolean)|/en-US/docs/JavaScript/Reference/Global_Objects/Boolean] values, either true or false
+* [Logical (Boolean){{!}}/en-US/docs/JavaScript/Reference/Global_Objects/Boolean] values, either true or false
-* [Strings|/en-US/docs/JavaScript/Reference/Global_Objects/String], such as "Howdy!"
+* [Strings{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/String], such as "Howdy!"
 * null, a special keyword denoting a null value; null is also a primitive value.
 Because JavaScript is case-sensitive, null is not the same as Null, NULL, or any other variant
-* [undefined|/en-US/docs/JavaScript/Reference/Global_Objects/undefined], a top-level property whose value is undefined; undefined is also a primitive value.
+* [undefined{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/undefined], a top-level property whose value is undefined; undefined is also a primitive value.

 This relatively small set of types of values, or _data types_, enables you to perform useful functions with your applications.
 There is no explicit distinction between integer and real-valued numbers.
 Nor is there an explicit date data type in JavaScript.
-However, you can use the [Date|/en-US/docs/JavaScript/Reference/Global_Objects/Date] object and its methods to handle dates.
+However, you can use the [Date{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/Date] object and its methods to handle dates.

-[Objects|/en-US/docs/JavaScript/Reference/Global_Objects/Object] and [functions|/en-US/docs/JavaScript/Reference/Global_Objects/Function] are the other fundamental elements in the language.
+[Objects{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/Object] and [functions{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/Function] are the other fundamental elements in the language.
 You can think of objects as named containers for values, and functions as procedures that your application can perform.

 h3.
 Data type conversion